Call now for a FREE Consultation with a Family Advisor about Assisted Living in your area!

 What Customers Don’t Like

-Despite the high ratings for this wheelchair-accessible tub, some consumers have mentioned the lack of a heated seat or backrest takes away from the spa-like experience.
-One reviewer wrote, “Directions [are] a little hard to follow and hidden electric cords made this a 4 star rather than 5.”
+Despite the high ratings for this wheelchair-accessible tub, consumers have mentioned the large 12” threshold as well as the lack of useful handles to assist bathers while entering or exiting the tub.
+Further, limited interior space may make it difficult to move around to wash certain parts of the body quickly or easily.
 Another mentioned that they needed to install a new water heater just to fill the tub, which added to installation costs.

 Best Bariatric Walk-In Tub

-This walk-in tub can be ordered with either a left or right-hand door, and it holds between 80 and 100 gallons of water when occupied, depending on the size of the bather.
-It plugs into a standard 120V GFCI outlet, however, it’s important to know that a dedicated circuit may be needed.
+This walk-in tub can be ordered with either a left or right-hand door (the left-hand option costs approximately $450 more), and it holds between 55 and 75 gallons of water when occupied, depending on the size of the bather.
+It’s important to know that a dedicated GFCI protected electrical line is required.

 Highlights

-• Slip-resistant floor and a built-in grab bar
+• Slip-resistant floor and U-shape stainless steel grab bars

 The Takeaway

-Customers who are in the market for a high-quality, walk-in whirlpool tub that’s spacious, comfortable and safe to use should take a look at the Ella Bariatric 35 Air and Hydro Massage Whirlpool Walk-In tub.
-Measuring 35-inches across, it’s the widest tub in the Ella’s Bubbles lineup, while the 55-inch length is made to fit into a standard-sized bathtub opening.
+Customers who are in the market for a high-quality, walk-in whirlpool tub that’s spacious, comfortable and safe to use should take a look at the Ella TransferXXXL Walk-In Bathtub.
+It features the widest tub width Ella offers of 36-inches across, while the 55-inch length is made to fit into a standard-sized bathtub opening.

 What Customers Like